MandBea-Media-Labs/cost-of-concrete/.augment/rules/general-auto-apply.md

 ---

 # General Rules & Guidelines
+- The package manager of choice is ALWAYS pnpm
 - Use the Context7 MCP server to look up documentation when using specific modules before you start coding to get a firm understanding on the architecture, syntax and patterns needed to implement successfully.
 - Use Context7 to look up the correct patterns and syntax for specific modules so you get a firm understanding of how to implement the best possible code.
 - You will NEVER open or read .env, even if the user asks you too.
 I repeat, you will never OPEN .env.
 You will only instruct the user on how or what to modify in .env while providing solutions in a .env.example